forestgrape/coronavirus/coronavirus.md

 For serving as an entry point, ACE2 needs to be built into the cell membrane as a receptor i.e. being useable from the outside.
 If _both_ of above methods are positive, this is very likely [antibody staining is likely enough, to check].
 Since coronaviruses have a preference for [apical tissue sites](#tissue-tropism) ACE2 should be expressed on the apical sites.
 * [Antibody staining](antibody-staining) alone can yield false positives if the cells are not properly cleaned and ACE2 is just attached to the cell without being built into the cell membrane.
 * [Measuring mRNA](#measure-mrna) just detects if the cells produces ace2.
 But proteins produced by a cell can
-    - stay in the cell i.e. in cytoplasm or more into the nucleus
+    - stay in the cell e.g. in the cytoplasm or move into the nucleus
     - be released from the cell
-    - being built into the cell membrane as a receptor on any site and not necessarily the required apical site.
+    - being built into the cell membrane on the basal side or on the apical side as a receptor <= needed by coronaviruses.

 #### ACE2 Receptor Distribution
 [**incomplete and in rework**]